ant-media/ant-media-documentation/docs/guides/configuration-and-testing/ams-application-configuration.md

 ## Adding additional settings

-If a configuration setting has not been added to the ```red5-web.properites``` file, simply append the setting to the configuration file.
+If a configuration setting has not been added to the ```red5-web.properites``` file or under `Advanced` settings, simply append the setting to the configuration file or add it from the management panel.

 Follow the steps below to add an additional setting: